 I liked this app, I just didn’t want to pay $9.99 for more words.
 The free version is just a taste of what it can offer.
 The paid version would be good for those who need to learn basic vocabulary quickly.

-This is a new website/app that I had just heard about.
-Currently there are 44 lessons for English-Dutch, and the user has the ability to make more (and make them public).
+There are lessons for English-Dutch, and the user has the ability to make more (and make them public).
 The app version allows you to see the contents of each lesson (the english word and then the Dutch translation), with audio for both sides.
 There is also pictures for each of the words introduced, and a quiz to help you memorize the words.
 You are allowed to keep choosing the answer until you get it right, but since the choices for each of the quiz questions is one of the words in the lesson (rather than words designed to trip you up because they look similar), it’s not that hard of a quiz.
 Choosing the wrong answer will cause it to appear later on in the quiz.

 NOTE: To view the lessons offline, you must first open each lesson when you have an internet connection so that it is saved to your device.
 After that, you no longer need an internet connection.